What is Competitor Analysis in SEO?

 Identify keywords that are driving significant organic traffic and conversions for your competitors.
 Look for keywords with high search volume and commercial intent.
 These keywords can provide a return on investment (ROI) for your SEO efforts.

 Evaluate Keyword Difficulty

 Assess the competitiveness of the keywords your competitors are targeting.
 Analyze metrics such as keyword difficulty, search volume, and competition levels.

 This assessment will help you prioritize which keywords to target and which to avoid based on your resources and capabilities.

 Identify keyword gaps where your SEO competitors are not targeting relevant keywords.
 Take advantage of these gaps by optimizing your content and targeting these keywords to drive additional organic traffic.

-Similarly, look for untapped keyword opportunities that your competitors may be missing out on and capitalize on them to gain an edge.
+Similarly, look for untapped keyword opportunities your competitors may miss and capitalize on them to gain an edge.

-Analyze your competitors’ pay-per-click (PPC) campaigns to gain valuable keyword insights.
+Analyze your competitors’ pay-per-click (PPC) campaigns for valuable keyword insights.
 PPC keywords often point to high-converting keywords that you should organically target.

 Determine the keywords they bid on, the ad text they use, and the landing pages associated with those ads.